DishantBatraDev/udacity_final_assignment/README.md

 # Serverless Expense Manager
-This application is helpful in managing the daily expenses of the user.
+This application is helpful in managing the daily expenses occured of the user.

 # Functionality of the application
 This application will allow creating/removing/updating/fetching expenses.
 Each expense you add, you have to attach corresponding bill image.
-Each user only has access to Expenses that he/she has created.User can only add epxpense if the user has logged in, Otherwise authorization error will occur.
+Each user only has access to Expenses that he/she has created.User can only add expense if the user has logged in, Otherwise authorization error will occur.

 # Expenses
 The application store Expenses, and each Expense contains the following fields:

 * `expenseId` (string) - a unique id for an item